MuhammadSuffian/Talent-pipeline-ai/README.md

 ---

-## 💡 Why this exists

 Screening resumes is repetitive and time-consuming.
-HR teams routinely spend significant hours per hire on manual tasks — reading resumes, comparing them to a job description, and deciding who moves forward.
+HR teams routinely spend significant hours per hire on manual tasks reading resumes, comparing them to a job description, and deciding who moves forward.

-This project explores how far you can push **autonomy** in that pipeline: given a job description and a folder of resumes, can a set of LLM-driven agents independently extract candidate profiles, score them consistently, and generate a ranked shortlist — end to end, without a human reviewing each step?
+The idea for this project is to explore how far you can push **autonomy** in that pipeline: given a job description and a folder of resumes, can a set of LLM-driven agents independently extract candidate profiles, score them consistently, and generate a ranked shortlist end to end, without a human reviewing each step?

 ## 🎬 Demo output